jsdotlua/jest-lua/docs/docs/TestingAsyncCode.md

 The problem is that the test will complete as soon as `fetchData` completes, before ever calling the callback.

 There is an alternate form of `test` that fixes this.
 Instead of putting the test in a function with an empty argument, use a single argument called `done`, which is passed as a second parameter to the `test` function.
-Jest Roblox will wait until the `done` callback is called before finishing the test.
+Jest Lua will wait until the `done` callback is called before finishing the test.

 ```lua
 test('the data is peanut butter', function(_, done)